-The case for $n=2$ is special: we give a wait-free linearizable implementation of a $\Reg{1}{2}$ from atomic $\Reg{1}{1}$s that works even if the writer \emph{and} readers can be faulty.
+Note that result \textbf{(A)} implies that there is no \emph{wait-free} implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{n-1}$s.\footnote{Recall that a wait-free implementation guarantees that every correct process eventually completes its operations, \emph{regardless of the execution speeds or failures of the other processes}~\cite{herlihy91}.}

-This simple version of the results, however, leaves several questions open.
-Intuitively, this is because the above results do not distinguish between the different types of faulty processes (recall that, by definition, Byzantine failures encompass all the possible failure behaviours, from simple crash to ``malicious'' behaviour).
+This simple version of the results, however, leaves some questions open.
+One reason is because these results do not distinguish between the different types of faulty processes (recall that Byzantine failures encompass all the possible failure behaviours, from simple crash to ``malicious'' behaviour).
 For example we may ask: what happens if we can assume that some processes (say the writer) are subject to crash failures \emph{only}, while some other processes (say the readers) can fail in ``malicious''~ways?
-Is a wait-free linearizable implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s now possible?
+Is an implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s now possible?

-Note also that the above results consider linearizability and wait-freedom (intuitively, ``safety'' and ``liveness'') as an \emph{indivisible} requirement of a register implementation.
-But it can be useful to consider each requirement separately.
-For example, what happens if we want to implement a $\Reg{1}{n}$ with the following properties: (1)~it is \emph{always} safe (i.e., linearizable) and (2) it may lose its liveness (i.e., it may lose its wait-freedom by ``blocking'' some read or write operations) \emph{only if} some specific ``pattern/types'' of failures occur?

-To answer such questions, we now consider linearizability and wait-freedom separately, and we partition processes into \emph{three} separate groups: (1) those that do not fail, called \emph{correct} processes, (2) those that fail \emph{only} by crashing, and (3) those that fail in any other way, called \emph{{\ml}} processes.
-In systems with a mix of such processes, we prove the following:
+To answer this and similar questions, we partition processes into \emph{three} separate groups: (a)~ those that do not fail, called \emph{correct} processes, (b)~those that fail \emph{only} by crashing, and (c) ~those that fail in any other way, called \emph{{\ml}} processes.
+In systems with a mix of such process failures, we prove the following: